Former Alaska State Trooper sentenced to serve 4 years for attempted sexual abuse of a minor

 Peronto arrived at the hotel in his patrol car and was arrested by troopers assisted by members of the Anchorage Police Department SWAT team, troopers said at the time.

-During Peronto's sentencing hearing in Anchorage Superior Court this week, prosecutors asked for the sentence Peterson ultimately handed down, arguing in part that members of law enforcement needed to be held accountable, according to the statement from the law department.
+Prosecutors asked for the sentence Peterson ultimately handed down, arguing in part that his "status as a trooper played a large part in his offense which makes this case particularly serious," according to a sentencing memorandum filed by the state.
 Peronto asked for either a probationary sentence or a sentence of two years to serve, the law department said.

 Peronto will be on probation for seven years after serving his sentence and must register as a sex offender for 15 years following his release from probation supervision, according to the Department of Law.